adamdburton/laravel-elements/readme.md

 }
 ```

-You can generate elements for use with [two-way binding](#two-way-binding) by specifying a model when using the `make:element` command.
+You can generate elements for use with [two-way binding](#two-way-binding) by specifying a model class when using the `make:element` command.

 ```bash
 $ php artisan make:element MyElement --model=App\\MyModel